 Campus Use & Visitor Guidelines

-Only students approved to live on campus during the fall 2020 semester are permitted to come and go from campus.
-Approved students must present a Goucher OneCard for access to campus at all times.
-Students are encouraged to practice safe hygiene, social distancing and use face coverings while off-campus, to reduce exposure.
-Students registered for the fall 2020 semester, but not authorized to live in on campus housing, will not be granted access to campus without prior written authorization form a Cabinet member.
+Actively enrolled residential students for the fall 2021 semester are permitted to come and go from campus.
+Students must present a Goucher OneCard for access to campus at all times.
+Students are encouraged to practice safe hygiene, social distancing and use face coverings while off-campus to reduce exposure to COVID-19.
+While on campus, Students are expected to abide by the current student code of conduct and participate in any testing or contact tracing programs implemented by the College.

 Student’s Guests or Friends